andrew-canaday/libyimmo/doc/guide/http.rst

-The core of libyimmo is oriented around handling *streams* of data efficiently — i.e. to facilitate use-cases where connections are potentially long-lived and data is sent at potentially irregular interfals (e.g. HTTP long-polling, WebSockets, etc).
+The core of libyimmo is oriented around handling *streams* of data efficiently — i.e. to facilitate use-cases where connections are potentially long-lived and data is sent at potentially irregular intervals (e.g. HTTP long-polling, WebSockets, etc).

 In order to facilitate incremental processing of HTTP post bodies,